-The Russian Language.
+The Russian language in literature

 If you’d like to learn more about the language, first learn about the culture.
 Great composers such as Tchaikovsky can tickle your ears with renowned Russian classics.
 Then you can dive into a trove of fantastic writers.
 From Tolstoy to Dostoevsky you will spend many days and nights enjoying the words of Anna Karenina and Crime and Punishment, an historical insight into Russian culture.
 Of course once you’re ready to try and master this complex language, these books in their original tongue will be a great help.

-Fun facts about the Russian language.
+Fun facts about the Russian language

 - Not only is Russian one of the six official languages of the United Nations but it is the second most used language on the internet, ahead of German and after English.

 - One of the longest words in Russian is Достопримечательности = Dostoprimechatel’nosti meaning sightseeing.

 - It has six grammatical cases for you to learn: Nominative, Accusative, Genitive, Dative , Instrumental, Prepositional